-The Engineering Studies associate degree (A.S.) program at Niagara County Community College will prepare students to transfer to a four-year college or university to pursue a baccalaureate degree in engineering.
-This program includes courses typically required in the first two years of a baccalaureate degree program in engineering.
-Coursework in the Engineering studies program is of an applied physics nature and includes Statics, Dynamics, Mechanical Properties of Materials, etc. This program fulfills the academic needs in such areas as mathematics, physics, and chemistry in support of engineering studies coursework thus enabling students to transfer seamlessly.
+The Engineering Studies associate degree (A.S.) program at Niagara County Community College will better prepare students to transfer to a four-year college or university to pursue a baccalaureate degree in engineering.
+This program will include those courses required in the first two years of a typical baccalaureate degree program in engineering.
+These courses are of an applied physics nature and include coursework in Statics, Dynamics, Mechanical Properties of Materials, etc. This program fulfills the academic needs in such areas as mathematics, physics, and chemistry, in support of engineering studies coursework, thus enabling students to transfer seamlessly.

 As currently structured, this program will meet all requirements for a seamless transfer into any SUNY program, including State University at Buffalo in Aerospace, Civil, Mechanical, Environmental, Industrial, or Biomedical Engineering.

-Students interested in areas such as Electrical engineering will have the option of completing the bulk of their required coursework within this program in conjunction with the selection of appropriate course electives at NCCC and cross-registration at a four-year campus.
+Students interested in computer and electrical engineering will have the option of completing the bulk of their required coursework within this program in conjunction with the selection of appropriate course electives at NCCC and cross-registration at a four-year campus.

 Program Goals and Objectives